For you to become a successful writer in 2021 there is this one thing you must do; Unmute you.

 3. The Use of Images and Videos

-One amazing thing about LIVE videos is that you can also share these videos later so followers can see what they missed when you were live, prompting them to watch you next time you’re live.
+One amazing thing about LIVE videos is that you can also share these videos later so followers can see what they missed when you were life, prompting them to watch you next time you’re live.

 What kind of content do you want to create with live video?
 Awesomely, Facebook now allows audio broadcast unlike the presence of going live (live videos) alone.